charliewang123/NetworkCausalTree/CONTRIBUTING.md

 ### Bug Reports

-If you find a bug, please report it by: 1.
-Opening a new issue on our [GitHub Issues](https://github.com/charliewang123/NetworkCausalTree/issues) page
+If you find a bug, please report it by:\
+1. Opening a new issue on our [GitHub Issues](https://github.com/charliewang123/NetworkCausalTree/issues) page
-2. Including a clear title and description 3.
-Providing a minimal reproducible example 4.
-Specifying your R version, operating system, and package version 5.
-Describing the expected vs. actual behavior
+2. Including a clear title and description\
+3. Providing a minimal reproducible example\
+4. Specifying your R version, operating system, and package version\
+5. Describing the expected vs. actual behavior

 ### Feature Requests

 Have an idea for a new feature?
 We'd love to hear it!
 Please: 1.
-Check if a similar request already exists in the Issues 2.
-Open a new issue with the "enhancement" label 3.
-Clearly describe the feature and its potential use cases 4.
-Explain how it would benefit users of the package
+Check if a similar request already exists in the Issues\
+2. Open a new issue with the "enhancement" label\
+3. Clearly describe the feature and its potential use cases\
+4. Explain how it would benefit users of the package

 ### Code Contributions